dell-cloud-marketplace/docker-memcached/README.md

 ### 2. Testing with Python

-First, install `bmemcached`.
+First, install `bmemcached on the container.
 To do this, use pip or easy_install:

     sudo pip install python-binary-memcached